hat-open/hat-event/docs/event.rst

 Eventer Server module is responsible for providing implementation of server side of `Eventer communication`_.
-This component translates client requests to engine's method calls.
+This component translates client requests to Engine's method calls.
 At the same time, it observes all new event notifications made by `Engine`_ and notifies clients with appropriate messages.

-`RegisterEvent` objects obtained from client's register requests are forwarded to engine which converts them to `Event` and submits to further processing.
+`RegisterEvent` objects obtained from client's register requests are forwarded to Engine which converts them to `Event` and submits to further processing.

 A unique identifier is assigned to each chatter connection established with Eventer Server (unique for the single execution lifetime of Event Server